 Jane has extensive experience and knowledge regarding whistleblower retaliation and is the leading expert on agreements that impede reporting in violation of Exchange Act Rule 21F-17, having directly advised on all whistleblower protection cases brought by the SEC during her tenure.
 She advised senior SEC leadership on emerging whistleblower issues and policies, as well as reported to Congress regarding the program’s activities.
 She also advised other domestic and international regulators related to the development of new whistleblower programs.

-Ms. Norberg is a thought leader and sought-after speaker with respect to whistleblower-related issues and also writes regularly on the topic.
+Jane is a thought leader and sought-after speaker with respect to whistleblower-related issues and writes regularly on the topic.

-Prior to joining the SEC, Ms. Norberg was in private practice, where she focused on executive compensation and employee benefits.
+Prior to joining the SEC, Jane was in private practice, where she focused on executive compensation and employee benefits.
 She also previously served as a Special Agent in the United States Secret Service and as a legal intern to Judge Joseph M. McLaughlin, United States Court of Appeals for the Second Circuit.